 Members of the Senate and of the House of Representatives are known respectively as senators and representatives.
-Each Member of Congress is elected by receiving the greatest number of votes in the general election.
-Senators are
+Each Member of Congress is elected by receiving the greatest number of votes in the general agencies to determine if they are following government policy, and may introduce new legislation based on what they discover.